CleanroomMC/Website/docs/wiki/end-user-guide/installation/install-client.md

    *(it will not load in a Forge environment)*
 2. Add [Scalar Legacy](https://www.curseforge.com/minecraft/mc-mods/scalar-legacy) to your modlist
    *(it will not load in a Forge environment)*
-3. ⚠️ **Warning:** Ensure your instance does not contain problematic or deprecated mods.
+3. :warning: **Warning:** Ensure your instance does not contain problematic or deprecated mods.
    See [Preparing your modpack](/wiki/End-user-Guide/preparing-your-modpack) for details.
 4. Add the [Relauncher](https://www.curseforge.com/minecraft/mc-mods/cleanroom-relauncher) mod to your modlist and launch the game with **Java 8**.
 5. In the Relauncher GUI, select the `javaw.exe` path of your **Java 25 installation**. (`javaw.exe` will not produce any commandline output and it the one that should be used in normal cases, while `java.exe` will produce  commandline output)